Sexual abuse scandal in the Roman Catholic Archdiocese of Philadelphia: William Lynn

-One of the most prominent sexual abuse cases in the 2010's was that of Monsignor William Lynn, who served as the Secretary of the Clergy for the archdiocese from 1993 to 2004.
+One of the most prominent sexual abuse cases in the 2010s was that of William Lynn, who served as the Secretary of the Clergy for the archdiocese from 1993 to 2004.
 Lynn was never accused of sexually abusing any children; however, he would be indicted on charges of covering up the sexual abuse crimes of priests that he was supervising.
 The 2003 grand jury investigation of the archdiocese named Lynn as one of the church officials who ignored or covered up sexual abuse crimes by priests.
-The follow-up grand jury in 2005 specifically singled out Lynn for his repeated efforts to keep Reverend Robert L. Brennan working in parishes, despite discussions as to whether or not he was a pedophile.
+The follow-up grand jury in 2005 specifically singled out Lynn for his repeated efforts to keep Robert L. Brennan working in parishes.
 Brennan abused multiple boys in four parishes.

 In February 2011, Lynn was indicted on two counts on endangering the welfare of a child by the third grand jury investigating the archdiocese.
 At that time, he was serving as pastor of St. Joseph Church in Downingtown.
 The indictment stated that Lynn failed to stop three priests and a teacher from raping two boys during the 1990s.
 The three other priests (Charles Engelhardt, Edward Avery and Robert Brennan) and the teacher (Bernard Shero) were indicted at the same time.
 Lynn maintained that he was innocent.

 The first victim was Danny Gallagher, who was 10-years old-when he claimed to have been first sexually assaulted by Engelhardt, then by Avery and Shero.
 The second victim was Sean McIlmail, whom Brennan sexually abused when the boy was 14-years-old.
 Lynn was aware of the allegations against all four men, but did not notify police or their parishes, and worked to cover-up their actions.
 Before the start of his trial, Avery pleaded guilty in March 2012 to conspiracy and sexually assault; he was sentenced to two and a half to five years in state prison.

 Lynn went on trial in late March 2012.
 The jury heard testimony from McIlmail, Gallagher, and Lynn among others In June, 2012, Lynn was convicted of one of two child endangerment charges, and acquitted of a single count of conspiracy.
 He was sentenced to three to six years in prison.
 Criminal charges against Brennan were dropped after McIlmail died of a heroin overdose in 2013.
 Shero was convicted of multiple charges in 2013 and was sentenced to eight to 16 years in prison.